-Network of Jean-Paul L’Allier Libraries
+Network of Jean-Paul-L’Allier Libraries

 The initiative was realized through the contribution of Mr. Corres with countless documents, maps, brochures, photographs, etc. to the José María Murguía y Gallardi School where a space was created for consultation open to the youth of the institution.

+With the approval of the Director of the Institution, Mr. Rubén Darío Calleja and the teachers Adriana Calleja and Claudia Sánchez, the Library began to take shape.
 The suitability of the site allowed the students to classify and properly store the donated documents, which supplemented various publications and technical books that already existed in the school.

 Eventually Oaxaca managed to have a decent space where the central theme is World Heritage Cities.